Several frequently asked questions and cosmetic procedures

 How long does it take for a cosmetic treatment to take effect?

-This is a critical question that we receive daily, as it is an expensive treatment that must be continued indefinitely.
+This is a critical question we receive daily, as it is an expensive treatment that must be continued indefinitely.
 It is critical to understand that no treatment is permanent; for example, Botox lasts between two and six months, while fillers last between months and two years.
 When it comes to microneedling and fractional laser, a client may require three treatments to see noticeable results.
-All of this is dependent on several factors, including the type of lesion (wrinkle, skin laxity, pigmentation, acne, scars, stretch marks, and body shaping), the severity of the problem, the client’s age, and the location of the lesion.
+This depends on several factors, including the type of lesion (wrinkle, skin laxity, pigmentation, acne, scars, stretch marks, and body shaping), the severity of the problem, the client’s age, and the location of the lesion.

 We are proud to combine the most advanced beauty technology with the most experienced medical staff at the Albany cosmetic and laser center.
 Our consultations are always complimentary, and we offer flexible payment options.